Plant Based Weight Loss

 It is going to be individual but a predominantly plant-based diet will work best for most humans.
 You may base your diet on starchy plants with greens and beans and some meats.

 Or you might find that a higher portion of fat works well for you, or that some dairy is fine for you.
-Find out what food intolerances you have and then put together the optimal all natural diet for yourself.
+Find out what food intolerances you have and then put together the optimal whole foods diet for yourself.

 - Eat olives instead of olive oil